KAREEM-ZAINAB/Analyzing-Students-Mental-Health-in-SQL/README.md

 # Exploring the data
 The number of records in the dataset was counted, to see the number of records for each student type
 # Filtering to understand the data for each student type
-Exploring the student type column by filtering for student types as well as students with unknown status.
+Exploring the student type column by filtering for student types and students with unknown status.

 # Query the Summary statistics of the diagnostic scores for all students
 Different types of tests were conducted on all students.
 They include the total score of depression, the total score of social connectedness and the total score of acculturative stress.